The Ground Truth Labeler app provides options for labeling two types of signals.

 Load the video into the app.

-On the app toolstrip, click Open > Add Signals.
+On the app toolstrip, click Import > Add Signals.

 The Add/Remove Signal dialog box opens with the Source